simonecorsi/termly.js/README.md

 - `@method run` the shell expose this method that gets a string and pass it to the interpreter

 - `@property ShellCommands` Commands Generated list, that's where execute will check for commands to execute
-- `@property fs` The Virtual Filesystem generated reference
+- `@property fs` Filesystem Class reference, this hold the Virtual Filesystem generated too
 - `@property user` fake user
 - `@property hostname` fake hostname

 ##### Interpreter

-- `@method exec` Get the command string from the shell `run` method, check for error to throw, send command to be parsed by `parse()`, find the command if exist and call its execute function, returning the output
+- `@method exec` Get the command string from the shell `run` method, check for error to throw, send command to be parsed by `parse()`, find the command if exist and call its execute function, returning the output upstream
 - `@method parse` Get a command string, pass it to the Parser module and return an `{Object}`
 - `@method format` Check if command output is a valid format, and return it, more checks or transformation can be done here
 - `@method registerCommands` this is called at instantiation passing all the commands builtin + user custom ones returning an object with all the commands which is in